microsoft/dstoolkit-time-series-forecasting/docs/decisions/0006_tsfa_extensibility.md

     While this could be achieved as an external post-process phase, it would be cleaner to have it as part of the modeling logic.

-2. Customizing the evaluation logic requires an api change in the framework
+2. Customizing the evaluation logic requires an api change in the code

-    While the framework has a `wmape` function, users have no control over the weights applied, and have no way of controlling how to compute or apply weights without changing framework code.
+    While TSFA has a `wmape` function, users have no control over the weights applied, and have no way of controlling how to compute or apply weights without changing the code.

 ### Extension capabilities available with other frameworks